Digital TV Deals

-Sky Ultimate TV – £25/mth + £20 upfront, 18mth contract: Its standard offering (£19/mth) provides 350+ channels including Sky Atlantic, Sky Arts and Sky One, plus it's Ultimate TV add-on (£6/mth) which includes over 1,000 shows on demand from Sky Box Sets and also includes a Netflix basic subscription (you can cancel this add-on at anytime).
+Sky Ultimate TV – £25/mth + £20 upfront, 18mth contract: Its standard offering (Sky Signature, £21/mth) provides 300+ channels including Sky Atlantic, Sky Arts and Sky One, plus its Ultimate TV add-on (£4/mth) which includes over 1,000 shows on demand from Sky Box Sets and also includes a Netflix basic subscription.

 Additional packages you can add to this include: